 Measuring outcomes and monitoring success.

-During the 2018-2019 school year, the EOS program will continue.
-The schools will build on the momentum of the first year, continuing to focus on equitable access to courses that can better prepare students for what happens beyond high school.
+During the 2019-2020 school year, the EOS program will continue.
+The schools will build on the momentum of the first two years, continuing to focus on equitable access to courses that can better prepare students for what happens beyond high school.